swch/slate/source/includes/_rest.md

 Parameter | Type | Description
 -------- | ---- | ---------
-type | [string enum](#post-cardholder-1)* | It is critical to understand the behavior associated with each cardholder.
+type | [string enum](#post-cardholder-1)* | It is critical to understand the behavior associated with each cardholder type.
 The default, 'ephemeral', cardholder is deleted along with all its associated entities upon session termination.  'persistent_credentials' cardholders are not removed automatically, but their associated cards are.  'persistent_all' cardholders are not removed and neither are any of their associated entities.
  If not storing CardSavr ids within your application, you can look up cards and accounts using the corresponding customer_key. first_name | string | last_name | string |